How to Prevent Paint Bleed Through Painters Tape

 As an Amazon Associate, I earn from qualifying purchases.
 I also may earn from other qualifying purchases with other companies or get free product to review and use.
 All opinions are my own.

+Yep, the type you use can make a difference in how much bleed through you have!
 The primary benefit of using Frog Tape is its paint block technology.
-This advanced adhesive formula helps to create a seal between the tape and surface, preventing any paint from seeping underneath it.
+This advanced adhesive formula helps to create a seal between the tape and the surface, preventing any paint from seeping underneath it.

-Then make sure the edge of the tape is firmly pressed down against the surface, especially around corners and curves in order to create an effective seal and prevent paint from bleeding through.
+Then, make sure the edge of the tape is firmly pressed down against the surface, especially around corners and curves, in order to create an effective seal and prevent any bleedthrough.
+You can go over the edge of it with a plastic putty knife or gift card to make sure it is firmly in place.

 Pushing Down the Edge of the Tape

-After you put the tape on, use a plastic tool like a plastic putty knife or gift card to make sure the edge of the tape is securely in place and pushed completely against the surface you’re painting.
+If you can’t use Frog Tape and you just have regular painters tape on hand, then you can still do some things to prevent bleedthrough.
+After you put it on, use a plastic tool like a plastic putty knife or gift card to make sure the edge is securely in place and pushed completely against the surface you’re painting.

-If there are any gaps or spaces between the tape and surface, then the paint can easily seep through and create unwanted splotchy lines.
+If there are any gaps or spaces between, then the paint can easily seep through and create unwanted splotchy lines.

-Painting a Coat of Clear Glaze or Undercoat Paint Color
+Applying Clear Glaze or Undercoat Paint Color

+When you pull back the tape, the blue and white paints will meet at a crisp line!
 Here’s a visual of the steps.
-This will help regular painter’s tape, and even Frog Tape create crisp lines on very rough surfaces.
+This will help regular painter’s tape, and even Frog Tape, create crisp lines on very rough surfaces.

 You can find more information about all of the specific supplies and tools to make your project the best in our furniture painting tools and supplies post.